Skip to main content

 For Full accounts, your max loss (trailing threshold) starts below your initial balance.
 For example, on a 50k plan, the drawdown starts at $47,500 ($2,500 below the initial balance).
 There’s no daily max drawdown, so you’re free to trade without daily limits.

 As your account grows, the drawdown will trail your highest live profit by the allowed risk (e.g., $2,500 on a 50k plan).
-Once your liquidation threshold hits your initial balance plus $100 (e.g., $50,100 for a 50k plan), the trailing stops.
+On Pro Accounts, as your liquidation threshold hits your initial balance plus $100 (e.g., $50,100 for a 50k plan), the trailing stops.

 Static Accounts: